ncuskey/FWG5/fantasy-world-generator/README.md

 - **Height Accumulation**: Multiple overlapping blobs add their heights together
 - **Sharpness Factor**: Randomness multiplier (0 = deterministic, higher = more variation)

+### Template System

+Use the Template dropdown in the settings panel to quickly generate different world types:

+- **High Island**: Large central mountain, many hills, some troughs
+- **Low Island**: Like High Island but scaled down
+- **Continental**: One mountain, several troughs (big rugged island or small archipelago)
+- **Archipelago**: Cluster of small islands
+- **Atoll**: Big mountain with a lagoon trick (future)
+- **Custom**: Use your own freeform settings

+When a template is selected, the generator runs a sequence of blob specs to create varied, realistic terrain for that world type.

 ## Algorithm Details

 ### Poisson-Disc Sampling